Communications-based train control: Background and origin

+Moving block

 Traditional signalling systems detect trains in discrete sections of the track called 'blocks', each protected by signals that prevent a train entering an occupied block.
 Since every block is a fixed section of track, these systems are referred to as fixed block systems.

 In a moving block CBTC system the protected section for each train is a "block" that moves with and trails behind it, and provides continuous communication of the train's exact position via radio, inductive loop, etc.

 As a result, Bombardier opened the world's first radio-based CBTC system at San Francisco airport's automated people mover (APM) in February 2003.
-A few months later, in June 2003, Alstom introduced the railway application of its radio technology on the Singapore North East line.
-Previously, CBTC has its former origins in the loop based systems developed by Alcatel SEL (now Thales) for the Bombardier Automated Rapid Transit (ART) systems in Canada during the mid-1980s.
+A few months later, in June 2003, Alstom introduced the railway application of its radio technology on the Singapore North East Line.
+CBTC has its origins in the loop-based systems developed by Alcatel SEL (later Thales, now Hitachi Rail) for the Bombardier Automated Rapid Transit (ART) systems in Canada during the mid-1980s.

 These systems, which were also referred to as transmission-based train control (TBTC), made use of inductive loop transmission techniques for track to train communication, introducing an alternative to track circuit based communication.
-This technology, operating in the 30–60 kHz frequency range to communicate trains and wayside equipment, was widely adopted by the metro operators in spite of some electromagnetic compatibility (EMC) issues, as well as other installation and maintenance concerns (see SelTrac for further information regarding Transmission-Based-Train-Control).
+This technology, operating in the 30–60 kHz frequency range to communicate trains and wayside equipment, was widely adopted by the metro operators in spite of some electromagnetic compatibility (EMC) issues, as well as other installation and maintenance concerns (see SelTrac for further information regarding transmission-based train-control).

-As with new application of any technology, some problems arose at the beginning mainly due to compatibility and interoperability aspects.
+As with new application of any technology, some problems arose at the beginning, mainly due to compatibility and interoperability aspects.
 However, there have been relevant improvements since then, and currently the reliability of the radio-based communication systems has grown significantly.

 Moreover, it is important to highlight that not all the systems using radio communication technology are considered to be CBTC systems.
 So, for clarity and to keep in line with the state-of-the-art solutions for operator's requirements, this article only covers the latest moving block principle based (either true moving block or virtual block, so not dependent on track-based detection of the trains) CBTC solutions that make use of the radio communications.